-Table 2: Summary of s.7.12 indirect levy at Plan commencement (insert date)
+Table 2: Summary of s.7.12 indirect levy at Original Plan commencement (February 2024)

-Section 6 and Appendix 2 of this Plan provides information on determining development cost in accordance with the Environmental Planning & Assessment Regulation 2021.
+Section 6 and Appendix 3 of this Plan provides information on determining development cost in accordance with the Environmental Planning & Assessment Regulation 2021.
 A template for completing an estimate of proposed cost report is on Council's website.